fashion

 ADVERTISEMENT

-The new 'It' jean we'll all be curious about next year is the cigarette leg — and it's already won celebrity fans in Hailey Bieber and Alexa Chung, as well as a host of influencers.
+It's true, the cigarette leg is coming for our wardrobes — and it's already won celebrity fans in Hailey Bieber and Alexa Chung, as well as a host of influencers.

 Slim through the thigh and narrow and straight through the leg, this style is bordering on skinny, but less tapered.